hashicorp/vault/website/source/docs/concepts/policies.html.md

 ### Tokens

-Tokens are associated their policies at creation time.
+Tokens are associated with their policies at creation time.
 For example:

 ```sh
 $ vault token-create -policy=dev-readonly,logs